ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

     :Cookie:
          <sessionName> : <sessionID>
 :Parameters:
-    :<csrf-param>: The <csrf-token> needed on all unsafe http methods whit session.
+    :<csrf-param>: The <csrf-token> needed on all unsafe http methods with session.
 :Response: 204
 :Error Codes:
     :404: If the session does not exist